Will Benson Player Props: Reds vs. Phillies

 - Benson hit .182 with a double and three walks.

-- Benson got a hit in nine games last year (out of 29 games played, 31.0%), including one multi-hit game.
+- Benson had a hit in nine of 29 games last year, with multiple hits once.

-- Including all 29 games when he logged a plate appearance a season ago, he did not hit a home run.
+- Including all 29 games he appeared in a season ago, he did not hit a home run.

 - Benson drove in a run in three of 29 games last season.

-- In seven of 29 games last year he scored a run, including multiple runs once.
+- He crossed home in seven of 29 games a year ago (24.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.